bioexcel/qmmm_bpg/running_cp2k/cp2k_output.rst

 It is a good idea to check that the electronic density corresponds to the number of electrons, and that the charge is as expected.

-The Total energy given is the energy from the QM only part -  the SCF calculation.
+The Total energy given is the energy from only the QM part i.e from the SCF calculation.
+A breakdown of its components is printed above it.
+The total number of outer SCF loops and inner SCF steps that were done is also shown.

+The ENERGY (QMMM) is the QMMM energy including all its components; the QM energy, MM energy and QMMM interation energy.
+This is the energy you are usually interested in.

 Wavefuntions - NAME-RESTART.wfn